 Before you move your car to NYC you need to have it registered.
 Fines in NYC are big and you don't want to find yourself having to pay one.
 Talk with your interstate moving companies NYC to learn how fun it is to own a car in NYC.
 But, there are steps that you need to take in order to register your out of state car in NYC, and this is how to do it.

-Steps to register your out of state car in NYC
+Unless you want to deal with NYPD you need to register your out of state car in NYC.

 Gettin your car registered is pretty straightforward.
 You just need to get the proper documentation and visit your local NY DMV office.